Westfund is a member-owned health fund – Full policy review and comparison

 - After serving your waiting period: Receive up to an additional $200 per night if you are hospitalised following an accident.

-- After 1 year: Receive $75 towards sunglasses from any Westfund branch, and receive cover for travel expenses to the Lithgow Dental Care Practice.
+- After 1 year: Receive $75 towards sunglasses from any Westfund Care Centre.

-- After 2 years: Get $150 per night accommodation expenses up to $600 per year.
-In addition, get an additional $400 per-night benefit for advanced surgical procedures.
+- After 2 years: Get $150 per night accommodation expenses up to $600 per year as well as an additional $400 per-night benefit for advanced surgical procedures.

 - After 3 years: Enjoy the flexibility of being able to suspend your premiums for up to six months if you’re made redundant.